carpentries/carpentries.org/content/posts/2025/10/subcommunity_spotlight-Africa.md

 tags: ["Africa", “Community”]
 ---

-The Subcommunity Spotlight blog series aims to raise awareness of [the many vibrant subcommunities within The Carpentries](https://carpentries.org/community/get-connected/#subcommunities) and highlight their activities.
+The Subcommunity Spotlight blog series aims to raise awareness of [the many vibrant subcommunities within The Carpentries](/community/get-connected/#subcommunities) and highlight their activities.
 A brings together a subset of the broader Carpentries community.
 It may be local (e.g., a university-based Carpentries Club), regional (e.g., The Carpentries in Africa), or special interest-driven (e.g., HPC Carpentry, Carpentries-es, CarpentriesOffline).
 The series aims to foster connections among members, whether they live in the same region, speak a common language, or share similar interests.
-To learn more or get involved in a subcommunity, join the #subcommunity channel on Slack or reach out via email at [community@carpentries.org](mailto:community@carpentries.org).
+To learn more or get involved in a subcommunity, join the #subcommunity channel on Slack or reach out via email at [{{< param community_email >}}](mailto:{{< param community_email >}}).
 If you lead a subcommunity and would like to be featured in a future edition of this series, we’d love to hear from you!
 ## The Carpentries in Africa
 The Carpentries in Africa is a vibrant regional subcommunity of The Carpentries.
 Since 2017, we have been hosting monthly community calls on the fourth Thursday of each month, providing a space for scholars across the continent to connect, share experiences, and learn from one another.